Ant & Dec: Primetime

 Ant & Dec's first primetime presenting job came in the form of BBC Saturday-night game show Friends Like These, which was first broadcast in 1999.
 The duo presented two series of the programme between 1999 and 2001.
 In 2001, the duo's contract with ITV was renewed for a further three years, following their appearances on SMTV Live and CD:UK, and they received their first primetime presenting job on the station, presenting new Saturday night reality series Pop Idol.
 Pop Idol was broadcast for only two series before being replaced in 2004 by The X Factor, to which former Smash Hits editor Kate Thornton was assigned presenting duties.

 In 2002, Ant & Dec created and presented Ant & Dec's Saturday Night Takeaway.
 The first series was not an overall success, but with the introduction of "Ant & Dec Undercover", "What's Next?", "Ant v Dec" and "Little Ant and Dec", the show became a hit.
-During the fourth series, Dec broke his arm, thumb and suffered a concussion whilst completing a challenge for the 'Ant vs. Dec' segment of the show.
+During the fifth series, Dec broke his arm, thumb and suffered a concussion whilst completing a challenge for the 'Ant vs. Dec' segment of the show.
 The incident involved learning how to ride a motorbike and jump through a fire ring.
 Dec failed to pull hard enough on the bike's throttle during the challenge, causing it to topple over and sending him flying through the air.
-In 2006, the first episode of series five saw the duo abseil down the side of the 22-story high London Studios, where the show was filmed.
+In 2006, the first episode of series six saw the duo abseil down the side of the 22-story high London Studios, where the show was filmed.
 Two DVDs, a best-bits book, and a board game of the series were released during 2004.

 The show was rested after 2009 as Ant & Dec said they were running out of ideas, and it became stale, as many of the popular features such as "Little Ant & Dec" and "Undercover" were dropped.
 Saturday Night Takeaway returned in 2013 and was a massive success; Ant & Dec resurrected previous hit features such as "Undercover", "Little Ant and Dec" (albeit with a new Little Ant and Dec) Win the Ads, and Ant v Dec, with new host Ashley Roberts.
 They also brought in new features such as the Supercomputer, Vegas or Bust, the End of the show 'show' where Ant and Dec perform with an act such as Riverdance or an Orchestra, and "I'm a Celebrity, get out of my ear!" where they have an earpiece in a celebs ear, and they tell them what to do while being filmed by secret cameras.
 The series was such a success that ITV recommissioned it for 2014 even before the 2013 series ended.
 A board game of the format was released.
 The final episodes of the 2020 series were filmed at home due to the COVID-19 pandemic, and the 2021 series was filmed with a virtual audience and precautions.